frasertajima/kindle_clippings/README.md

 4. run the notebook

 # when you already have vocabulary words and definitions
-Save them to a csv file called '2DoList.csv' with the csv format in Kindle_vocab.csv (essentially WORD and DEFINITION).
+Save them to a csv file called '2DoList.csv' with the csv format.
+Duplicate the csv format found in Kindle_vocab.csv (essentially WORD and DEFINITION) for your own vocabulary file.
 When re-running the Jupyter notebook you should then have your old words plus the new words from the Kindle clipping text file.

 Note that the Kindle_vocab_updated.csv file will be the reference vocabulary file going forward.
 You can save this file or load it in other applications.